-AP waivers or credits issued by other departments (e.g., AP credit for STAT 111 or MATH 104) may be counted towards the BBB major or minor if the credit granted matches the BBB requirement.
+AP credits issued by other departments (e.g., AP credit for STAT 111 or MATH 104) may be counted towards the BBB major or minor if the credit granted matches the BBB requirement.
 Students with other AP credits or waivers should consult with a BBB advisor to find appropriate advanced coursework advance their knowledge in the field, i.e. students who receive BIOL 091 credit may not count that credit towards the BBB major and should register for BIOL 121.

 What do BBB majors do after graduation?